 These Amish Garlic Pretzel knots are made with a pretzel dough that is similar to the mall chain, Auntie Anne’s soft pretzels.
 These easy pretzel knots are dipped in baking soda water, sprinkled with pretzel salt, then baked and topped off with butter, garlic powder and the optional parmesan cheese.
 These Amish Garlic Pretzel Knots also make a delicious toasted breakfast sandwich with cup cheese, fried eggs, and ham or bacon the next day!

-⦁ 2 tablespoons yeast
+- 2 tablespoons Active dry yeast

-⦁ 1 1/2 cup warm water
+- 1 1/2 cup warm water

-⦁ 2 tablespoons brown sugar
+- 2 tablespoons brown sugar

-⦁ 1 teaspoon salt
+- 1 teaspoon salt

-- 2 cups bread flour
+- 2 cups bread flour (occident)

 - 3/4 cup warm water

-⦁ 1 tablespoon baking soda
+- 1 tablespoon baking soda

-For the garlic butter topping:
+Garlic butter topping:

-- 1/4 cup butter, melted.
+- 1/4 cup butter melted

 - 1/2 teaspoon garlic powder

-- grated parmesan cheese (optional)
+- grated parmesan cheese

-Preheat oven to 400.
+Preheat oven to 400 degrees.

-2 Transfer bowl to a stand mixer (or knead the dough by hand) and add 1 cup bread flour.
-Mix for a few minutes until well incorporated then continue-one cup at a time-with the next one cup of bread flour and 1 cup all purpose flour, reserving the last 1/4 cup (may need more or less) of all purpose flour.
+- Transfer bowl to a stand mixer (or knead the dough by hand) and add 1 cup bread flour.
+Mix for a few minutes until well incorporated, then continue-one cup at a time-with the next one cup of bread flour and 1 cup all purpose flour, reserving the last 1/4 cup of all purpose flour.

-3 Sprinkle reserved flour onto a counter top, then remove the dough from mixer and knead; incorporating remaining flour if the dough is sticky.
-Once the dough is soft and pliable and no longer sticks to the counter top, return it to a bowl lightly greased with a butter wrapper or teaspoon of olive oil and cover with a tea towel.
+- Sprinkle reserved flour onto a counter top, then remove the dough from mixer and knead; incorporating remaining flour (may need more or less than 1/4 cup flour) if the dough is sticky.
+Once the dough is soft, pliable and no longer sticking to the counter top, return it to a lightly greased bowl and cover with a tea towel.
 Allow the dough to rise for 20-30 minutes. *See note below.

-4 Flour the counter top surface, then remove the dough from the bowl and shape it into a log.
+- Flour the counter top surface, then remove the dough from the bowl and shape it into a log.
 Cut 12 sections and roll them into thin strips using the excess flour to prevent the dough from sticking.
 Tie each strip into a basic knot, tucking the ends under the knot and pinching off the excess dough.

 Note* The dough may only need to rise for 20 minutes if you are having a warm and humid day.
 Here in the Northeast I prefer 30 minutes in the winter, but on a warm summer day, 20 minutes of rise time is perfect for these Pretzel garlic knots